axibase/axibase-charts/syntax/functions.md

 ```

 ### Return value
-`string` - joint by comma elements of array with escaped commas.
+`Array<string>` - joint by comma elements of array with escaped commas.
+(If type of argument is not string it returned as is)

 ### Examples